 The Temporary Assistance for Needy Families (TANF) block grant was scheduled for reauthorization in 2010.
 Congress, however, did not work on legislation to reauthorize the program and instead extended the TANF block grant multiple times.
-The most recent extension was part of the Consolidated Appropriations Act of 2014 and extends TANF through the end of September 2014.
+The most recent extension was part of H.J.Res.124, the Continuing Appropriations Resolution for 2015.

 Authority for federal TANF grants lapsed briefly in October 2013 as a result of the partial government shutdown.
 This resulted in disruption of programs and services in multiple states.
 This provides evidence of the hazards of short-term extensions.
 Congress should provide a longer term extension or reauthorization in order to provide stability and certainty to state TANF programs.

 In March 2013, the House of Representatives passed a bill that would have blocked the Administration from granting TANF waivers, The Senate has not brought up comparable legislation, but due to the uncertainty over the possibility of Congressional action, no states have yet submitted waiver requests.
 As CLASP testified before the House Ways and Means Committee, we believe that such waivers could be a valuable means of testing new approaches to improving the work programs under TANF.